Asininite/ObsidianVault/Obsidian Vault/AAD/Module 1/Algorithms.md

 ### characteristics
 - take zero or more inputs
 	can be data values, parameters or states
-- provides atleast one output
+- provides atleast one output that represents solution or result
+- must terminate after finite steps
+- each step should be unambiguously defined
+- effectiveness : each operation